PremierLangage/wims-lti/docs/usage.md

 even after finishing it through the LTI link of <font color='red'>**activity A**</font>, WIMS-LTI will be able to sent the correct grade of <font color='blue'>**activity B**</font>.

+___

+For worksheets, the grade sent back to the LMS can differs according to the version of your WIMS server.
+For versions prior to, and including 4.18, it is the `cumul` value (*i0*), for the latest version, it is the score computed according to the formula chosen by the teacher at the worksheet's creation.

 ## Get the grade of an already existing WIMS class